FIVIL/TicTacToe/README.md

 Imagine a scenario when the first player submits a move and then the second player submits their move in the same block, in this scenario the first player can potentially front run their own original transaction and play a more favorable move knowing the second player's move.
 In order to prevent such attacks, game logic makes sure that only 1 move is allowed per block for each game.

+### VRF (not yet implemented)

+In the current implementation, it is possible for first user to determine his turn before starting the game and only invite people that will result in a favorable turn for them.
+However using chainlink VRFs or other random number generator oracles it is possible to truly randomize turn assignment and prevent this issue.

 # How To Run

 In order to run the game and tests, you need to use **foundry**.

 After cloning the repo and installing the tool, simple run ```forge build``` and ```forge test``` to see the results.

+# Security

+In what follows we will discuss the security consideration and implications of the game.
+Considering game's simple logic and lack of external calls the security implications of threat surface of the contract can be considered fairly limited.

+## Threat Model

+To understand the potential attack surface of the contract, we first need to identify the possible attackers.
+In the case of this contract, the most obvious malicious actors could be the players themselves.
+Each player might attempt to manipulate the contract to gain an unfair advantage or break the contract altogether.
+Here are some potential attacks that players could attempt:

+- **Submitting invalid moves**: Players might try to submit illegal or invalid moves on the game board.
+- **Playing out of turn**: Players might attempt to make moves when it's not their turn.
+- **Exploiting mining time and transaction pool**: Players might try to gain insight into the other player's move by exploiting mining time and the transaction pool, and then alter their own moves accordingly.
+- **Abstaining from playing**: If a player knows the outcome of the game is not in their favor, they might refrain from making any further moves.
+- **Withdrawing excessive funds**: Players might attempt to withdraw more funds from the contract than their actual winnings.
+- **Draining contract funds**: Players might try to drain all the funds from the contract.
+- **Malicious contract upgrade**: Considering the contract's upgradability, players might attempt to upgrade the contract to a new malicious implementation of their own.